BONSAMURAIS/BONSAI-reproducibility/README.md

 We make use of the exiobase and ystafdb datasets.
 In this step we download and extract the datasets to their correct repos.

+Data access to the exiobase dataset needs a free user.
+For convenience, we also provide a copy of the dataset freely available at the following url: `https://silo1.sciencedata.dk/shared/20ee45e130a37e87c5b19e07b81b61ec`
-Download the exiobase dataset `EXIOBASE 3.3.17 hsut 2011` from this url `https://www.exiobase.eu/index.php/welcome-to-exiobase`.
+Othervise the exiobase dataset `EXIOBASE 3.3.17 hsut 2011` can be downloaded from this url `https://www.exiobase.eu/index.php/welcome-to-exiobase`.
 It can be found under the tab `DATA DOWNLOAD/EXIOBASE3 - hybrid`.
-It requires a user, which is free.
 Extract the downloaded zip file.

 - Copy the file `MR_HSUT_2011_v3_3_17_extensions.xlsb` into the `arborist/arborist/data` folder.